 - Dr. Jon Gould, head of the weight loss surgery program at the University of Wisconsin, said that “Surgery ought to be considered front-line therapy for diabetes among obese people.”

 These treatment researchers have indicated that weight loss surgery helps lose weight and also maintain blood sugar levels, thus reducing or eliminating the requirement of diabetes medicines.

 Gastric Bypass Surgery For Diabetes

 Gastric Bypass Surgery seems to be a promising solution for curing Type 2 diabetes.
-In this procedure, the stomach is reduced surgically that makes the patient eat less.
-The length of the intestine is also shortened, which prevents the body to absorbs too many calories.
+In this procedure, the stomach is reduced surgically, which limits the amount of food they consume and makes the individual eat less.
+The length of the intestine is also shortened, which prevents the body from absorbing too many calories and get rid of excess glucose.
 This helps in normalizing the levels of sugar in the blood.

 According to the American Diabetes Association (ADA), 78% of individuals with Type 2 diabetes showed relief from diabetes symptoms after receiving gastric bypass surgery.
 Due to these encouraging results, ADA suggests gastric bypass surgery as one successful treatment for overweight and diabetic individuals.

 Sleeve gastrectomy shows a reversal of diabetes type II similar to gastric bypass.
 The narrow tube-like stomach left after the procedure creates restrictions to limit food intake.
 Gastric sleeve changes glucose metabolism as well as gut hormones that favor improvement in diabetes.

 Biliopancreatic Diversion for Diabetes